sirPhoebus/multi/README.md

     - **Fast-Efficient**: Prioritizes speed and sample efficiency.
     - **Stable-Reliable**: Prioritizes consistency and low variance.
 - **Multi-Objective Rewards**: Laboratory evaluation incorporates Performance, Stability, Efficiency, and Novelty into a single weighted meta-reward.
+41:
+42: ### 🛡️ D3 Engine Integration (Neuro-Symbolic)
+43: - **Trajectory Vector Compression**: Summarizes and embeds past experiments into a fixed vector space, providing the swarm with "Negative Knowledge" to avoid past failures.
+44: - **Symbolic Verification Layer**: A deterministic guard that validates hyperparameters and estimates resource budgets before execution, ensuring safety and efficiency.

+### 🛡️ D3 Engine Integration (Neuro-Symbolic)
+- **Trajectory Vector Compression**: Summarizes and embeds past experiments into a fixed vector space, providing the swarm with "Negative Knowledge" to avoid past failures.
+- **Symbolic Verification Layer**: A deterministic guard that validates hyperparameters and estimates resource budgets before execution, ensuring safety and efficiency.
+- **Latent vs. Active Memory**: Long-term history is relegated to the vector store (Latent), while the agent's immediate context remains focused on the current frontier (Active).

 ---